Since 2014, Climate Mobilization has sounded the alarm and launched urgent climate action in countless local communities.

 Cris is helping to grow the Climate Emergency Movement by supporting creative campaigns and extending the reach of the movement’s message.
 Cris is a co-founder of the National Immigrant Youth Alliance, an organization dedicated to using direct action tactics to expose, challenge and dismantle the immigration detention system.Cris got his start in organizing when he was 15 years old, getting involved in a local group of fellow undocumented youth.

-Rebecca leads Climate Mobilization organizing efforts.
-Along with a history of social movement organizing, Rebecca has worked as a journalist covering equity in Chicago public schools.
-Most recently, Rebecca worked as Development and Communications Manager at Latino Union of Chicago, an immigrants’ and workers’ rights organization.
+Rebecca has been with Climate Mobilization since 2019 leading our organizing efforts.
+In this role, she has coached dozens of local climate groups, coordinated organizing trainings, and launched the campaign for a national Climate Emergency Declaration.
+In July 2021, she collaborated with Acton, MA residents to launch Housing and Climate Justice for Acton, a renters rights and climate justice group led by public housing and Section 8 renters and other low-income residents, and has already won several campaigns.
+Along with a history of social movement organizing, Rebecca previously worked as a journalist covering equity in Chicago public schools and as the Development and Communications Manager at Latino Union of Chicago, an immigrants’ and workers’ rights organization.
 She is a 2017 graduate of the Reframe Mentorship in strategic communications and a 2019 participant in the Anne Braden Organizer Training Program.

 Alexia (she/they) is an environmental justice organizer based in Austin, TX.
 They graduated summa cum laude from NYU (’20), where they self-designed a major titled “The Politics and Economics of Inequality.”
 Their research focuses on political ecology, environmental justice, AAPI communities, inequality, postcolonialism.
 As an organizer and researcher they have spent the past 5 years working on various issues from preserving the Colorado River, water rights, fighting land use policy and zoning that enforces race-based discrimination, conducting ethnographic research on climate health, to organizing mutual aid, youth programming, and shaping national legislation alongside members of the Environmental Justice Leadership Forum and the Environmental Justice Health Alliance; today Alexia continues to work as an organizer with PODER, a grassroots EJ org.
 Alexia is also the co-founder of Start: Empowerment, a BIPOC led social and environmental justice education non-profit working with youth, educators, activists, and community members to implement justice-focused education and programming in schools and community spaces.
 S:E curriculum and programming has reached over 2,000 students, been recognized by the NYC Department of Education, and taught in universities.
 In 2021, their work was recognized by the prestigious Brower Youth Award.